-c.
-Tropical or subtropical origin of the anomalies
+5.3.
+Tropical or Subtropical Origin of the Anomalies

-To understand whether the larger suboxic extension in 6H compared to 10D originates from a change in circulation in the tropics or the subtropics, we performed two supplementary experiments, 10DTROP and 10DGYRE (See Table 1).
-By comparing 10DGYRE and 6H, we specifically assess the impact of synoptic variability poleward 20° (Fig 4a).
-The oxygen levels decreases in the gyres (not surprisingly similar to 10D and 6H).
+To understand whether the larger suboxic extension in 6H compared to 10D originates from a change in circulation in the tropics or the subtropics, we performed two supplementary experiments, 10DTROP and 10DGYRE (see Table 1).
+By comparing 10DGYRE and 6H, I specifically assess the impact of synoptic variability poleward 20° (Figure 4a).
+The oxygen levels decrease in the gyres (not surprisingly similar to 10D and 6H).
 More interesting is a decrease in oxygen levels in the eastern tropical region by up to 20%, highlighting the role of the oxygen supply from the gyres to the tropics by the STC.
-Comparing 10DTROP and 6H shows (Fig 4b) that most of the oxygen anomalies in the eastern tropical region are due to local (tropical) processes related to the strength of the current system and the equatorial upwelling.
+Comparing 10DTROP and 6H shows (Figure 4b) that most of the oxygen anomalies in the eastern tropical region are due to local (tropical) processes related to the strength of the current system and the equatorial upwelling.